mimikian/Vein-based-authentication-system/README.md

 The system consisted of four main stages which are:

-- Image Acquisition which done by utilizing Optris PI 450 thermal camera to capture the veins.
+- Image Acquisition: Is done by utilizing Optris PI 450 thermal camera to capture the veins.

-- Image Enhancement: by using several noise reduction filters like Gaussian filter and mean filter.
+- Image Enhancement: By using several noise reduction filters like Gaussian filter and mean filter.

 - Image Segmentation: Extracting the skeleton of the veins using Morphological Transformations like Dilation and Erosion.